zhukov/webogram/README.md

 ### Localization

-If you don't see your native language available for Webogram and you can help with translation, please join the [Telegram Web project on Transifex](https://www.transifex.com/projects/p/telegram-web/).
+If you don't see your native language available for Webogram and you can help with translation, please consult the [Telegram Translations Manual](core.telegram.org/translating_telegram).

 To test your translation live, use [Localization guide](/app/js/locales/README.md).